 Minors in the mitchell college of business

 The Mitchell College of Business offers minors for both business and non-business students.
-Business students, except General Business majors, may elect minors in Accounting, Economics, Finance, I/O Psychology, Management, and Marketing.
+Business students, except General Business majors, may elect minors in Accounting, Data Analytics, Economics, Finance, I/O Psychology, Management, Marketing, and Real Estate.
 Because of the general nature of the General Business degree, General Business majors are not eligible for business minors.
 Student in other colleges may elect, with the approval of their department chair, a minor in the Mitchell College of Business.
-Minors for non-business majors are offered in Economics, Entrepreneurship, Finance, General Business, I/O Psychology, General Management, Marketing and Real Estate.
+Minors for non-business majors are offered in Data Analytics, Economics, Entrepreneurship, Finance, General Business, I/O Psychology, General Management, Marketing and Real Estate.
 A 2.0 is required for the courses applied toward the minor.
 Students must complete at least 50% of the courses counted towards the minor at the University of South Alabama.
+With the exception of psychology classes needed for the I/O Psychology minor, only courses taken at an AACSB accredited institution may count towards a business minor.
 Except as otherwise noted in the Bulletin, courses used for the business minor may not also count as major courses.
 Courses used for a first business minor may not be used for a second business minor.
 Specific course requirements for each minor may be found in the individual departments’ bulletin information.